When it comes to companion planting, it’s important to know which plants will work well with onions and which ones should be avoided.

 Additionally, you may purchase organic seeds of the highest quality from reliable internet retailers.

-Onions are fairly easy to cultivate due to their resilience.
+Onions are fairly easy to cultivate.
 However, knowing which vegetables, herbs, fruits, or flowers grow well with them is important.

-Use the list above to know exactly what to plant onions with, as well as what not to plant next to them.
+Use the list above to know exactly what to plant near onions, as well as what not to plant next to them.